Batch and Stream mode

 sudo chown 1000:1000 log output

-Alternatively, give everyone write permission to log and output:
+Alternatively, give everyone write permission to log

 mkdir log output